 I want to note that just because a book is an “easy read,” it doesn’t mean that it can’t serve a good purpose.
 Many young children choose simple books because they allow them to build their fluency and reading stamina.
 This is important!
 It also gives your child the opportunity to identify as a reader.

 I personally read every Nancy Drew book that is in print when I was in elementary school.
 It is because of that series that I realized how much I love to read.
 The stories were too easy for me, but I loved them.
 And I loved the characters!
 Once I moved on from these books, I felt more confident to begin reading other works of fiction; stories that were more substantial and challenged me as a reader.
+Even the simple stories can help you on your path to becoming a better person.

 What Does This Mean For Us?